awsdocs/aws-codepipeline-user-guide/doc_source/appendix-github-oauth.md

 This appendix provides information about version 1 of the GitHub action in CodePipeline\.

 **Note**
-The GitHub version 1 action is not recommended and will soon no longer be supported\.
+While we don’t recommend using the GitHub version 1 action, existing pipelines with the GitHub version 1 action will continue to work without any impact\.
 For a pipeline with a GitHub version 1 action, CodePipeline uses OAuth\-based tokens to connect to your GitHub repository\.
 By contrast, the GitHub action \(version 2\) uses a connection resource to associate AWS resources to your GitHub repository\.
 The connection resource uses app\-based tokens to connect\.
 For more information about updating your pipeline to the recommended GitHub action that uses a connection, see [Update a GitHub version 1 source action to a GitHub version 2 source action](update-github-action-connections.md)\.
 For more information about OAuth\-based GitHub access in contrast to app\-based GitHub access, see [https://docs.github.com/en/developers/apps/differences-between-github-apps-and-oauth-apps](https://docs.github.com/en/developers/apps/differences-between-github-apps-and-oauth-apps)\.

 To integrate with GitHub, CodePipeline uses a GitHub OAuth application for your pipeline\.
 CodePipeline uses webhooks to manage change detection for your pipeline with the GitHub version 1 source action\.